 Paddling in a river or other body of moving water involves hazards that require carefully considered methods of leash use.
 Leashes are important for keeping the paddler from being separated from the board, but can also lead to drowning if the paddler is held underwater by a leash tangled on rocks or vegetation in a moving current.

 For this reason, leashes used in a river/moving water environment must have a release mechanism that is always reachable by the paddler.
-Wearing an ankle leash on a river or similar moving water situation is dangerous and must be avoided at all cost, because it can be impossible for a paddler entrapped by the cord to reach their ankle to release the leash.
-The leash must be attached to the paddler above the waist, usually to a lifejacket or a belt and must have a means of releasing instantly and reliably.
+Wearing an ankle leash on a river or similar moving water situation is dangerous and must be avoided at all costs because it can be impossible for a paddler entrapped by the cord to reach their ankle to release the leash.
+The leash must be attached to the paddler above the waist, usually to a lifejacket or a belt, and must have a means of releasing instantly and reliably.

-Specialized leashes with quick release attachment systems have been developed to address this problem, although at this point in time Earth River SUP does not manufacture a commercially available option.
+Specialized leashes with quick-release attachment systems have been developed to address this problem, although at this point in time Earth River SUP does not manufacture a commercially available option.
 Specific training on technique, safety, and leash use from an experienced and qualified instructor is an absolute necessity for anyone considering paddling on moving water.

 The Importance Of Using a LEASH

 It is inevitable you will fall off your paddle board at some stage.
 This could be while surfing the biggest of waves, or while simply reaching for that bottle of water on your deck.
 Even the best and most experienced SUP riders find themselves in water every now and again.
-Once you land in the water and co-ordinate yourself as to which way is up then it's time to retrieve your board.
-With the correct leash, this is an easy task of simply reaching and swimming a a little and using the leash to bring the board back to you.
+Once you land in the water and orient yourself as to which way is up, then it's time to retrieve your board.
+With the correct leash, this is an easy task of simply reaching and swimming a little and using the leash to bring the board back to you.
 Your SUP board is the most important safety device you have and your leash keeps it tethered to you.